RAAF Transport Flight (Japan): History

-Transport Flight (Japan) traced its lineage to a transport contingent that the Royal Australian Air Force (RAAF) maintained in Japan prior to the Korean War.
+Transport Flight (Japan) traced its lineage to a transport contingent that the Royal Australian Air Force (RAAF) maintained in Japan before the Korean War.
 When the war broke out in June 1950, No. 77 (Fighter) Squadron was based at Iwakuni as part of the British Commonwealth Occupation Force.
 Equipped primarily with North American P-51 Mustangs, the squadron also operated a communications flight of two Douglas C-47 Dakotas and two Austers.
 No. 91 (Composite) Wing was established at Iwakuni in October 1950 to administer all RAAF units during the war.
 This included No. 77 Squadron, the newly formed No. 391 (Base) Squadron and No. 491 (Maintenance) Squadron, and No. 30 Communications Flight, formerly the No. 77 Squadron Communications Flight.
 It was designated No. 30 Communications Unit in November.
 By then it had a complement of eight Dakotas and two Austers.
 No. 30 Communications Unit was redesignated No. 30 Transport Unit in November 1951.
 By the end of 1952, its strength was eight Dakotas and one CAC Wirraway, and fifty-nine personnel.